New York MVR

 - In person

 - By phone

-If you are requesting a driving abstract for someone else, you will need to provide a signed and notarized authorization form from the person whose driving history is being requested.
-The authorization form must be submitted with the other required information and fees.
+You must provide a signed, and notarized authorization form from the person whose driving history is being requested if you're asking for a driving abstract for a court case.
+The authorization form must be delivered along with the other necessary documents and payment.

 New York City Driving Records